loganripplinger/quiptool/README.md

-There is hosted at quiptool.herokuapp.com
+The app is hosted at [quiptool.herokuapp.com](quiptool.herokuapp.com)

 Basic CRUD ruby on rails app.